Sep 25, 2012

 Reza Kianian in A Cube of Sugar

 As for A Cube of Sugar – which, by the way, stars my favourite Iranian actor of all time, Reza Kianian - well, it was not A Separation, but it had a decent shot, believe it or not.
 It’s exactly the type of film that older voters in this category welcome with open arms and it’s a heck of lot of better than some of the recent winners.
-But alas, I’ll have to wait another year.
+But alas, Iranians will have to wait another year.

 2 comments: